eschulte/nuh/index.md

 The National Union of the Homeless (NUH) originally formed in the late 1980s and early 1990s in response to shifting economic conditions resulting in mass homelessness of families and former workers across our country.
-The formation of the shelter system that is a central part of the nonprofit industrial complex today formed at this time as well.
+The shelter system that is a central part of the nonprofit industrial complex today formed at this time as well.
 From the shelters, encampments, and abandoned buildings folks came together to fight, speak out and organize against the very conditions that have made them homeless.

 At its height, the National Union of the Homeless (NUH) had 25 local chapters and 35,000 members in cities across the United States.
 Most